Patronymic: India

 This system works for both boys and girls, except that after marriage, a woman takes her husband's given name as her middle name – her new middle name is no longer a patronymic.
 East Slavic naming customs are similar, except that the suffix -yevich, -yevna, or something similar is used in a Russian language patronymic.

-Indians, particularly Tamils in Singapore, often continue the patronymic tradition; this entails having a single given name, followed by son/daughter of, followed by their father's name.

-Malaysian Indians may also follow this custom with "son" or "daughter" of being replaced by "anak lelaki" or "anak perempuan", respectively.

 Indians of the Muslim Isma'ili sect also have patronymic middle names that use the father's first name and the grandfather's first name plus a family name.
 Someone called "Ramazan Rahim Ali Manji" might call his son "Karim Ramazan Rahim Manji" and his granddaughter might be called "Zahra Karim Ramazan Manji".

+Indian diaspora

+Indians in Singapore and Malaysia, particularly those of Tamil descent, often continue the patronymic tradition.
+This entails having a single given name, followed by son/daughter of, followed by their father's name.

+Pashtuns

+Pashtuns have a -zai or -zay suffix meaning "son of", with tribe names being formed over it.